Trademark Objection Process in India: Reply & Procedure

 A) Section 9 – Absolute Grounds

-- Lack of distinctiveness – The mark is too generic and doesn’t uniquely identify your goods or services.
+• Lack of distinctiveness – The mark is so common that it doesn't differentiate your goods or services from others.

-- Offensive or deceptive marks – Content that could mislead the public or offend sentiments.
+• Offensive or deceptive marks – This means content that can either confuse the public or offend some people.

-- Hurting religious sentiments – Marks that may be considered disrespectful to a religion or community.
+• Hurting religious sentiments – Thus, marks that might even be considered blasphemous by a particular religion or community.

 B) Section 11 – Relative Grounds

-- Similarity to existing marks – The name, logo, or style closely resembles an already registered trademark.
+• Similarity to existing marks – The proposed name, logo, or style is found to be very close to some trademark already registered.

-Example: “Microma” could be objected to for being deceptively similar to “Micromax.”
+Example: the name “Microma” could be objected to due to its deceptive similarity to “Micromax.”

 How to Check If Your Trademark Has Been Objected?

-You can verify trademark objections on the IP India website.
-Use the TMR Public Search tool to look up your application, or check your application status using the Service Request Number (SRN).
+Trademark objections can be validated on the IP India website.
+The TMR Public Search tool allows you to find your application, or alternatively, you can track your application with the Service Request Number (SRN).

 Trademark Objection Reply Process – Step-by-Step